Click on a class below to read descriptions:

 to sign up for classes!

 I want to take a silks class, but I have no upper body strength!
-Is that ok?

 I want to take a silks class, but I'm scared!
 Is it safe?

 My class has a very strong emphasis on safety.
 All

 students work over an 8-inch crash mat at all times.
 All beginner moves are done very low to